-Use question and exclamation marks sparingly.
+Use question marks sparingly.
 If you use too many question marks in one email, you’ll sound like you’re interrogating the recipient.

 "What’s your status?
 Have you talked to your team yet?
 Are you free for a call tomorrow at noon so we can discuss any potential changes?"

 A semicolon can also connect two unique, but related, sentences.
 It cannot act as a comma.

 She can call me tomorrow, she can give me an answer then.

 She can call me tomorrow; she can give me an answer then.

 One of the most common bloopers is adding commas where they don’t belong.
 While I could devote an entire post to proper comma usage (English major talking), here are the most important rules: